-TSA offers 39 high school competitions, 32 of which are also offered in a virtual format.
-The eligibility charts below provide the eligibility requirements for each competition and are applicable to the 2021 National TSA Conference.
+TSA offers 39 high school competitions.
+The eligibility chart below provides the eligibility requirements for each competition and is applicable to the national TSA conference.
 (State delegations may choose to alter their events for local conferences.
 Click on your state to preview the requirements pertaining to your regional and/or state conferences.)

 TSA HIGH SCHOOL COMPETITIONS ELIGIBILITY CHART

 Each participant/team shall submit only one entry for the following competitive events.

 Click on a category below to view a list of TSA high school competitions and their summary descriptions in that category:

 Participants respond to an annual coding-related design challenge by developing a software program that will accurately address an onsite a problem in a specified, limited amount of time.

 Participants respond to a cybersecurity challenge by identifying a breach in computer security via "Capture the Flag" games.
 Participants solve onsite challenges in a specified, limited amount of time.

 For the virtual 2021 National TSA Conference, participants prepare for the challenging CompTIA IT Fundamentals+ certification exam.
 The practice exam covers essential IT skills and knowledge needed to complete tasks commonly performed by all levels of IT professionals.